walles/vpixsh/README.md

 ### Before the shell can be used at all

 - Main loop:
-  - Print prompt
+  - DONE: Print prompt
-  - Read command line
+  - DONE: Read command line
   - Parse the command line we just read
   - Execute the command line
-- Support for `exit` command
-- Support for ctrl-d to exit

 ### Before Johan can use it as his default shell